 JCPK Submit written attendance notes/documentation in the agenda.
-Doctor excuses may be sent in the child's agenda, faxed (706-468-4975), emailed to lschultz@jasper.k12.ga.us, tbenton@jasper.k12.ga.us; or given to the student's teacher.
-Calls, texts, or Remind messages ARE accepted as official documentation of an absence.
+Doctor excuses may be sent in the child's agenda, faxed (706-468-4975), emailed to lschultz@jasper.k12.ga.us, <a href="mailto:tbento

 JCPS Submit written attendance notes/documentation in the agenda or child's weekly folder.
 Doctor excuses may be sent in the child's agenda or folder; faxed (706-468-4985); emailed to psoffice@jasper.k12.ga.us; dlreese@jasper.k12.ga.us; or given to the student's teacher.
 Calls, texts, or Remind messages are NOT accepted as official documentation of an absence.